 by Brandie Genske

-A cognitively disabled high school student is reading at the first grade level.
+A cognitively disabled high school student is reading at the first-grade level.

-“Every day Sarah would come to my office to learn about the latest data involving her growth in reading,” says Genske.
+“Every day Sarah would come to my office to learn about the latest data involving her growth in reading,” said Genske.
 “She was excited about the strides she was making, and she never missed a day.
 She was experiencing a success she had never known before.”

 “It opens up a whole new life when you can read and understand the world around you,” says Genske.
 “Through MindPlay, Sarah has been able to elevate the quality of her life and gain a fighting chance at the most independence she can ever achieve.”